-I'd like to give a warm welcome to Amy Morse, author of the thriller 'The Bronze Box', who has written this blog post about why you shouldn't judge a book by its movie.
+I'd like to give a warm welcome to Amy Morse, author of the Sheridan and Blake four-book thriller series. who has written this blog post about why you shouldn't judge a book by its movie.
 Take it away, Amy!

 Thank you, Amy!

-What do you think?
 Have there been any books that have been spoiled for you by the movie version?
 Or vice versa?
-Leave a comment!
+Leave a comment and let me know!